markus7017/myfiles/shelly/README.md

 `accumulatedReturnedEnergy` and `accumulatedApparent` are available for multi-meter EM devices (Gen1: Shelly EM, 3EM; Gen2: Plus EM, Plus 3EM-63, Pro 3EM, Pro EM-50).
 The LED channels are available for the Plug-S with firmware 1.6x and for various other devices with firmware 1.8 or newer.
 The binding detects them automatically.

-Mains-powered devices with an attached battery-operated sensor (e.g. the Wall Display with an external H&T sensor) report that sensor's battery as Gen2 `devicepower:1`.
-In this case the binding adds the channels `batteryLevel` (Number, battery level in percent) and `lowBattery` (Switch, ON when the battery is low) to the `sensors` group.
-Those channels only appear when the device actually reports a battery for the attached sensor.

 ## Events